-If you are enrolled in a Medi-Cal managed care plan, you have access to the following outpatient mental health services through your Medi-Cal managed care plan:
+If you are enrolled in a managed care plan, you have access to the following outpatient mental health services through your managed care plan:

-- Mental health evaluation and treatment, including individual, group and family therapy. - Psychological and neuropsychological testing, when clinically indicated to evaluate a mental health condition. - Outpatient services for purposes of monitoring prescription drugs. - Psychiatric consultation. - Outpatient laboratory, drugs (please note that most medications are covered under the Fee-For-Service Medi-Cal program), supplies, and supplements.
+- Mental health evaluation and treatment, including individual, group and family therapy. - Psychological and neuropsychological testing, when clinically indicated to evaluate a mental health condition. - Outpatient services for purposes of monitoring prescription drugs. - Psychiatric consultation.